-- With a Historian install, you are limited to the Historian Administrator, Historian Web Admin Console, and the Historian Trend Client.
+- With a Historian install, you are limited to the Simulation Collector.
+If you want to install other collectors, use a collectors-only install. - With a Historian install, you are limited to the Historian Administrator, Historian Web Admin Console, and the Historian Trend Client.
 If you want to install other clients, use a client-specific install. - You cannot close your current archive with a Historian Mirror Primary Server and Historian Mirror Node installation.
 This is because closing the current archive introduces archive synchronization risks in a mirrored environment.
 The restriction is enforced on all Historians, even those not using mirroring. - You cannot use size-based archives with a Historian Mirror Primary Server and Historian Mirror Node installation.
 This is because having archives of different sizes introduces archive synchronization risks in a mirrored environment.
-The restriction is enforced on all Historians, even those not using mirroring. - Running Historian Web Admin/Trend Client in a cluster setup is not supported.
+The restriction is enforced on all Historians, even those not using mirroring.